facelessuser/coloraide/docs/src/markdown/plugins/interpolate.md

 specified) and can validate whether the space is supported, raising an error if not, or return the space.
 If a space is not specified, an appropriate default can be returned, usually `Color.INTERPOLATE` but can differ if the interpolator can only support very specific spaces.

+Lastly, the `weighted_mix` method is provided if the interpolator needs to provide some specialized logic for weighted mix.
+Most approaches will likely just use the default which provides weighted mix of multiple colors using a linear approach.
+ColorAide's default spline approaches default to linear.
+Only an approach that uses a completely novel approach, like the `spectral` approach does, would you override the default implementation.

 ```py
 color.interpolate(colors, method=NAME)